itsAmirhossein/itsAmirhossein/README.md

 <h1 align="center">Hi 👋, I'm Amirhossein</h1>
-<h6 align="center",style="text-align:left;">Enthusiastic Android developer with 6+ years of experience in designing and developing high-quality applications.
+<h6 align="center">Enthusiastic Android developer with 6+ years of experience in designing and developing high-quality applications.
 Skilled in building and scaling apps, writing comprehensive tests, and proficient in Git.
 A strong team player who collaborates effectively in dynamic environments to achieve outstanding results.</h6>

 - 💬 Ask me about **Android, Kotlin, Java, Flutter**